smcpeak/factorio-bulldozer-equipment/test-plan.md

 * A BE item in the player's inventory but not in the equipment grid.
 * No power source in the grid.
+* Power source in player's inventory.

+My save: bulldozer_test_be_unpowered

 Add the BE item to the grid.

 Walk near some trees.

 Check that no trees are marked for destruction (BE is unpowered).

+Add the power source to the grid.

+Walk near some trees, check they are marked.

 Obstacle clearance settings